MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/inter-partition-communication.md

 ## SynIC Messages

 The hypervisor provides a simple inter-partition communication facility that allows one partition to send a parameterized message to another partition.
 (Because the message is sent asynchronously, it is said to be posted.)
 The destination partition may be notified of the arrival of this message through an interrupt.
+Messages may be sent explicitly using the [HvCallPostMessage](hypercalls/HvCallPostMessage.md) hypercall or implicitly by the hypervisor.

 ### Messages